ViewRefer: Grasp the Multi-view Knowledge for 3D Visual Grounding with GPT and Prototype Guidance

 where $\operatorname{[TEXT]}$ and $\operatorname{[PHRASEs]}$ are replaced by the input text and view-related phrases, respectively.
 For example, given the initial text of ``\textit{Facing the front of the couch, pick the table that is to the right of the couch}'', we complete the command as

 By this command, we obtain GPT-3's response as \textit{``With back to the front of the couch, pick the table that is on the left side of the couch"}.
 In this way, the rephrased description contains opposite-view information.
 Together with the original single text, we enrich the text modality with more view-dependent semantics.
-To further unleash LLMs' linguistic knowledge, we respectively rephrase the input sentence and its opposite-view synonym for $(M-2)/2$ times with a simple command template of
+To further unleash LLMs' linguistic knowledge, we respectively rephrase the input sentence and its opposite-view synonym for $(M-2)/2$ times with a command template like

 where $\operatorname{[TEXT]}$ is replaced by the input text or its opposite-view synonym.
+Additionally, we also provide pre-defined replaced pairs as input prompts for rephrasing, e.g., `near'-`next to'-`beside'.
 Through this expanding strategy, we enrich the initial single text into a set of $M$ LLM-expanded texts, which contain abundant multi-view cues and effectively alleviate the discrepancy issue.

 \paragraph{View-Independent Text.} The description in view-independent texts is irrelevant to speaker's viewpoint.
-Thus, we adopt no opposite-view enrichment on these view-independent inputs, and directly rephrase them for $M-1$ times with Template~\ref{template}.
+Thus, we adopt no opposite-view enrichment on these view-independent inputs, and directly rephrase them for $M-1$ times with Template~\ref{template} with pre-defined replaced pairs as input prompts.
 The generated $M$ LLM-expanded texts also inherit the rich linguistic knowledge from LLMs, and diversify the text embedding space for visual grounding performance.